Hell on Earth – Child Labour!

 Does it not tear your heart apart when a kid is pushed away while he asks people for food?

-Do those kids not have a heart or are they so sinful that they should be handed with a begging-bowl instead of colouring books?
+Do those kids not have a heart, or are they so sinful that they should be handed a begging bowl instead of colouring books?

-When I see those innocent children begging for food and money, my eyes tear up it feels like hell on earth.
+Seeing those innocent children begging for food and money, my eyes tear up.
+It feels like hell on earth.
 It is even worse when those kids get into drugs.
 Yes!
 A 12-year-old smoking cigarette, in fact people have gone so far to prove themselves heartless and inhumane that they hand them over those injections filled with I-don’t-even-want-to-name-what-it-is.

 Who is responsible for all of this?
 Each one of us is responsible for it.
 You cannot just blame inflation for it, nor can you blame the system for it.
-It is you and I, we give our children mighty zingers while shooing away those little angels away when they ask for food, without even thinking for a millisecond.
-It won’t get any better unless you would play your role towards it.
+It is you and I. We give our children mighty zingers while shooing away those little angels away when they ask for food, without even thinking for a millisecond.
+It won’t get any better unless you play your role towards it.

 What your role is?